Symbolic Abstractions of Networked Control Systems: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper we have provided a construction of symbolic models for NCS, subject to the following non-idealities: variable communication delays, quantization errors, packet losses, and limited bandwidth.
 This novel approach is practically relevant since it can leverage any existing symbolic model for the plant, and in particular is not limited to grid-based ones and extendible to work over stochastic plants -- both features are current focus of active investigation elsewhere.
-Furthermore, this approach can be applied to treat any specification expressed as a formula in LTL or as an automaton on infinite strings without requiring additional formulations.
-Finally, we have shown that the proposed methodology results, in general, in smaller abstractions than alternative and related approaches in the literature \cite{pola4,pola5}.
+Furthermore, this approach can be applied to treat any specification expressed as a formula in LTL (cf. the example section) or as an automaton on infinite strings, without requiring any additional re-formulation.

-Future work will concentrate on the following goals: 1) providing efficient implementations of the symbolic models, the existence of which has been shown in this work; 2) the construction of symbolic models for NCS by considering explicit probabilistic structure over the transmission intervals, communication delays, and packet dropouts; 3) the construction of symbolic models for still more general NCS, by considering additional network non-idealities, in particular time-varying sampling and transmission intervals.
+Future work will concentrate on the following goals: 1) the construction of symbolic models for NCS with explicit probabilistic structure over the transmission intervals, communication delays, and packet dropouts; 2) the construction of symbolic models for still more general NCS, by considering additional network non-idealities, in particular time-varying sampling and transmission intervals; and 3) the study of interconnections and synthesis employing the different outputs enabled by our abstractions at the sensor and controller side.